phodge/homely/docs/ref/cli.rst

     these calls in a conditional check for :any:`homely-ui-allowinteractive` to avoid unnecessary errors).

+..
+TODO: link to the yesno() docs or the tutorial on how to use yesno() effectively

 The ``--nopull`` and ``--only`` options are useful when you are working on your ``HOMELY.py`` script - the ``--nopull`` option stops you from wasting time checking the internet for the same updates on every run, and the ``--only`` option allows you to execute only the section you are working on.

+..
+TODO: link to the tutorial on --nopull handling when it is ready

 Examples
 ^^^^^^^^